Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 2) **There's only a small dot or circle in the middle** → Gain too low

 ![An image of the debug eye showing this condition](../../assets/images/Radio/Debug-Gain-too-low.jpg) <br>
-A small dot means that you should up the gain, if you're already maxxed you can leave it as is.
+A small dot means that you should up the gain, if you're already maxed you can leave it as is.

 3) **A circle is present, the majority of the dots aren't hitting the edges** → Gain just right